Chelsea sale: Ricketts family fly to London as race to buy the Blues hots up

-Ricketts trip spoke to Chelsea MP before flying to meet fan groups; Blues fan Candy improves his bid; British-funded bid involving club season-ticket holders also revealed it is trying to buy the club; decision on shortlist of preferred bidders expected by end of Tuesday
+Ricketts family to fly in to meet fans' groups and issue statement rejecting all forms of hate; Blues fan Candy improves his bid; British-funded bid involving club season-ticket holders also revealed it is trying to buy the club; imminent decision on shortlist of preferred bidders

 The Ricketts family are flying to London to meet key stakeholders of Chelsea as they wait to discover if they are on the shortlist of preferred bidders for the club.